sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 deploying Sensu Enterprise into "production" environments.
-Production deployment strategies &ndash; including using automation tools like Chef, Puppet, or Ansible to install and configure Sensu &ndash; are be discussed [at the conclusion of the Sensu Core installation guide][1]._
+Production deployment strategies &ndash; including using automation tools like Chef, Puppet, or Ansible to install and configure Sensu &ndash; are be discussed [at the conclusion of the Sensu Core installation guide][2]._

 {{< platformBlock "RHEL/CentOS" >}}
 ### Install Sensu Enterprise and prerequisites (RHEL/Centos)

+Sensu Enterprise builds on the same architecture as Sensu Core.

-If you are a new Sensu user getting started with Sensu Enterprise, Please refer to the following installation guides for installing Sensu Enterprise and its prerequisites:
+If you are a new Sensu user getting started with Sensu Enterprise, please see to the following selected sections of the [Sensu installation guide][3]:

 1. [Install and Configure Redis](/sensu-core/1.4/install-redis-on-rhel-centos)
 2. [Install and Configure RabbitMQ](/sensu-core/1.4/install-rabbitmq-on-rhel-centos)